This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Can I use a different sweetener?

 I highly recommend Besti Powdered Allulose for the best low carb peanut butter pie.
 If you don’t have it, my keto sweeteners guide has other options you can compare – and use the sweetener conversion chart to find out how much to use of whatever sweetener you have.
 Just make sure it’s powdered.

 What kind of cookies can I use for the crust?

 The cookies I used for this pie when I first made it in 2019 are no longer available.
-I now recommend these cookies (combination of double chocolate and peanut butter flavors!), and the recipe card below has the right amount of these to use.
-Enter code WHOLESOMEYUM for 15% off the cookies.
+I now recommend my homemade keto peanut butter cookie recipe and these keto chocolate cookies, but if you have a store-bought keto cookie you like, those are fine to use.

 Is there another crust option without using cookies?